-I refer to a thoughtful post at Lifehack today titled at Why Your Plans Fail, written by Scott Young.
+I refer to a thoughtful post at Lifehack, from some years ago, titled at Why Your Plans Fail, written by Scott Young.
+It is a few years old, but it’s useful because it hits a common note.
 Here’s his lead:

 Business plans, diet plans, plans to get a degree and your plan to get rich.
 Life is full of planning.
 You’d think that all your practice planning would make you at least somewhat good at it.
 Then why do so few things go “according to plan?”